 Incomplete applications will not be considered.
-Students who will be working outside of the greater Houston area an apply for an additional $1,000 for travel expenses by filling out the Travel Expense Request Form and turning it with all other required application materials.
+Students who will be working outside of the greater Houston area can apply for an additional $1,000 for travel expenses by filling out the Travel Expense Request Form and turning it in with all other required application materials.

 Students may work with legal departments of government agencies or non-profit organizations.
 The placement can either provide direct legal services or be more focused on policy and legislative change.
 Judicial internships do not qualify as fellowship placements.
 Fellowship work must be of a substantive legal nature and must be supervised by a licensed attorney.

 For students pursuing non-traditional or alternative legal placements, eligibility to apply for a fellowship will be considered on a case-by-case basis.
-Please email Bhavika Shah at firstname.lastname@example.org with questions.
+Please email Anne Elise Doise at firstname.lastname@example.org with questions.

 Your career counselor can help you identify resources and recruiting events to find and connect with public interest employers.
 Make an appointment here.

 The applications are reviewed by a board of public interest attorneys and faculty who rank the candidates.
 The fellowships are awarded in descending order until funds for this year are exhausted.

 Recipients will be notified early to mid April.